paulrobello/parllama/README.md

 * Initial release - Find, maintain and create new models
 * Basic chat with LLM
 * Chat history / conversation management
+* Chat tabs allow chat with multiple models at same time

 **Where we're going**
-* Chat with multiple models at same time to compare outputs
+* Chat using embeddings for local documents
 * LLM tool use
-* Chat using embeddings for local documents

 ## What's new

 ### v0.3.1
+* Add chat tabs to support multiple sessions
+* Added cli option to prevent saving chat history to disk
+* Renamed / namespaced chat slash commands for better consistency and grouping
 * Fixed application crash when ollama binary not found

 ### v0.3.0